Lamb-Project/lamb-kb-server/README.md

 git clone git@github.com:Lamb-Project/lamb-kb-server.git
 ```
 2. Rename the ``.env.example``  to ``.env``.
-3. Execute ``docker-compose --env-file ./backend/.env up -d --build``
+3. Execute ``docker-compose up -d`` for development and ``docker-compose -f docker-compose.prod.yaml up -d`` for production.
-4. You have a ready development environment running.
+4. You have a ready development/production environment running.

+**NOTE**: development uses only CPU.
+If you want to use the GPU you need to modify the docker-compose.prod.yaml file accordingly to the specific GPU you have.

 ## API Authentication